mariahelenanoren/Planti/README.md

 In the project directory, you can run:

+### `npm run install-client`

+Installs all the required dependencies for the client.

-### `npm install`
+### `npm run install-server`

-Installs all the required dependencies for both client and server.
+Installs all the required dependencies for the server.

 ### `npm start`